28 Nov How to treat eating disorders with virtual reality

 In Psious we believe that by incorporating virtual reality to this type of therapy, the experience is much more immersive and helps to have a more direct link with the complex emotions experienced by patients with eating disorders.
 Specifically, Psious virtual environments evaluate and intervene in disorders such as bulimia nervosa, anorexia nervosa or binge eating disorder, exposing the patient to various scenarios, with the aim of reducing uncontrolled impulse towards food.

-RV sessions to normalize eating patterns
+VR sessions to normalize eating patterns

 Our sessions in virtual environments normalize eating patterns that help patients be aware of the distortion of their body image, confront and correct it, as well as achieve a more realistic perception of dissatisfaction with their own body (2).